 We specialize in business law working with business owners and entrepreneurs.

 When you’re ready to hire Mollaei Law for your business law needs, we have several ways you can get the process started.

 I want the process of obtaining a business lawyer to be easy and as stress-free as possible for you.

 Should I Use A Business Lawyer

 That depends on what you are trying to achieve.
 There are some things you may feel comfortable tackling on your own such as writing a business plan or choosing a name for your business.
-On the other hand, there are some matters that are best handled with the help of a lawyer.
+On the other hand, some matters are best handled with the help of a lawyer.

 Some of the issues that you should hire a business lawyer for are making sure your business is compliant with all state, city, and county laws around owning and operating a business, dealing with any lawsuits, and negotiating the sale of your company or purchase of another company.

-What Does A Small Business Lawyer Do
+What Do Small Business Lawyers Do

 A small business lawyer works with individuals who own small businesses.
 The lawyer may help them form their business and incorporate their company when they’re just getting starting.